 For more information on the Caregiver Wellness Program in the KidSTART Clinic, click here.

 How is KidSTART Clinic funded?

-KidSTART Clinic receives EPSDT (Early and Periodic Screening, Diagnosis and Treatment) funding from the Health and Human Services Agency (HHSA) County of San Diego, Behavioral Health Services, including a Mental Health Services Act (MHSA) Innovation grant.
+KidSTART Clinic receives EPSDT (Early and Periodic Screening, Diagnostic and Treatment) funding from the Health and Human Services Agency (HHSA) County of San Diego, Behavioral Health Services, including a SAMHSA Innovation grant.

 How is a child referred to KidSTART Clinic?

 - Caregivers can call and refer their own child.